K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

     releases:
     - name: "((releases_name))"                  # Service release name (required), can be checked with  bosh releases
-      version: "1.0"                                             # Service release version (required):The latest version of the service release uploaded at latest
+      version: "1.0"                                             # Service release version (required): The latest version of the service release uploaded at the latest

     update:
       canaries: 1                                               # canary 인스턴스 수(필수)